hongseok-yang/probprog17/README.md

 ## 1. Important Announcements

+#### [November 27 2017] 1.
+No need to submit Homework 3.

+You don't have to submit your answers to homework 3.
+But make sure that you know how to solve the second question in that homework.

+#### [November 27 2017] 2.
+Presentation of group project on 4 December (Monday).

+We will start five minute earlier on 4 December.
+On that day, each group will have to give a 15 minute presentation on their project, and answer questions from other students for 5 minutes.
+Here is a schedule of presentation.

+1. 8:55am - 9:15am on 4 December (Mon) : Jungmin, Juhee
+2. 9:15am - 9:35am on 4 December (Mon) : Ly Le, Minkee, Junoh
+3. 9:35am - 9:55am on 4 December (Mon) : Donghyun, Hyunsoo, Hyunsoo
+4. 9:55am - 10:15am on 4 December (Mon) : Junoh, Sujin, Changwha

+#### [November 27 2017] 3.
+Project report by the midnight on 6 December (Wednesday).

+Each project group should submit a report on what they learnt during the project.
+We will be happy with short 2-page reports, but if you feel needed, you can use more pages in your report.
+Please submit your report to the homework submission box in the third floor of te E3-1 building.

 #### [November 22 2017] [Homework 3](https://github.com/hongseok-yang/probprog17/blob/master/Homework/Homework3/homework3.pdf) is out.
 Submit your solutions to the TA (Byungsoo) by 2:00pm on 6 December (Wednesday).

 #### [November 19 2017] 1.
 Project meeting this week.